Contact

 Biography

-My research work at the University of Nottingham is focused on the role of ubiquitin-mediated proteolysis in regulating plant growth and development, and response to environmental cues. my research has culminated in highlighting the role of the plant N-degron pathways as a regulator of plant abiotic stress (Current Biology 2017) and its role in oxygen sensing and vernalisation (Nature communications 2018) responses and that manipulation of the pathway leads to flood tolerant crops.
-Abiotic stresses impact negatively on plant growth, profoundly affecting yield and quality of crops.
-Although much is known about plant responses, very little is understood at the molecular level about the initial sensing of environmental stress.
+My research work at the University of Nottingham is focused on the role of ubiquitin-mediated proteolysis in regulating plant growth and development, and response to environmental cues. my research has culminated in highlighting the role of the plant N-degron pathways as a regulator of plant abiotic stress, (Current Biology 2017, 2022) and its role in oxygen sensing and vernalization (Nature Communications, 2018) responses and its role in adaptation to altitude (Nature, 2022).
+My research has also highlighted the molecular mechanisms involved in the initial sensing of environmental stress (Nature Communications, 2023).
 In plants, hypoxia (low oxygen, which occurs during flooding and/or submergence) is directly sensed by the PCO branch of the N degron pathways of ubiquitin-mediated proteolysis, through oxygen-dependent degradation of group VII Ethylene Response Factor transcription factors (ERFVIIs).
-Using the model plant Arabidopsis thaliana, we have shown that the N-degron pathways in plants regulate plant responses to multiple abiotic stresses, through the oxygen dependant egradation of the ERFVIIs.
+Using the model plant Arabidopsis thaliana, we have shown that the N-degron pathways in plants regulate plant responses to multiple abiotic stresses, through the oxygen-dependent degradation of the ERFVIIs.

 Research Summary